NixOS/nix.dev/source/tutorials/installing-nixos-on-a-raspberry-pi.rst

 Going forward
 -------------

-- Once you have successfully running OS, try upgrading it with `nixos-rebuild switch --upgrade` and boot the old configuration if something broke.
+- Once you have successfully running OS, try upgrading it with `nixos-rebuild switch --upgrade` and reboot to the old configuration if something broke.

-- To tweak bootloader options affecting hardware, look at `setting /boot/config.txt options <https://www.raspberrypi.org/documentation/configuration/config-txt/>`_.
+- To tweak bootloader options affecting hardware, `see config.txt options <https://www.raspberrypi.org/documentation/configuration/config-txt/>`_ and change the options by runnning ``mount /dev/disk/by-label/FIRMWARE /mnt`` and opening ``/mnt/config.txt``.

+- To see the power of declarative configuration, try replacing ``xfce`` with ``kodi`` in ``/etc/nixos/configuration.nix`` and ``reboot``.